 About a 15 minute walk from the town of Pyrgos is an island favorite for tourists - the Santos Wine Winery.
-Its rather repetitive name aside, this winery boasts some of the most spectacular views of the island, and some killer wine, of course.
+Its rather repetitive name aside, this winery boasts some of the most spectacular views of the island, and some great wine.

-The restaurant in the winery features an outdoor seating area and patio lined with glass enclosures that look out into the endless Aegean sea and surrounding cliffs of the island.
+The restaurant in the winery features an outdoor seating area and patio lined with glass enclosures that look out into the endless Aegean sea and surrounding cliffs.

 The winery offers tours of the its facilities in conjunction with a 6, 12, or 18 flight tasting.
 The tasting flights can be shared, so I suggest splitting it between at least two people for the 12 and 18 glass options.
-They pour with quite a heavy hand here in Greece, a great thing but might mean you may not be walking out of the vineyard after an attempt to finish 18 glasses alone.
+They pour with a heavy hand here, which might mean stumbling out of the winery after an attempt to finish 18 glasses alone.

 Time for the main attraction.
-We went full-steam ahead for the 18 wines flight, seen below.
-For a morning snack (ok, I'll admit this was breakfast), try the Santo Taste mini platter.
+We went for the 18 wines flight, seen below.
+For a morning snack (alright, I'll admit this was breakfast), try the Santo Taste mini platter.
 The cheese and the tomato dip were heavenly to pair with the wine.

 Verdict: all the whites and reds were excellent (not that I know much about wine).
-Some were drier than others, with sweeter reds towards the end of the flight, blending into the selection of port and apertifs to conclude.
-The ports were heavy and quite sweet, so if you're not big on sweet wines, maybe skip the 18 wine flight and opt for the 12 instead.
+Some were drier than others, with sweeter reds towards the end of the flight blending into the selection of port and apertifs to conclude.
+The ports were heavy and quite sweet, so if you're not big on that, maybe skip the 18 glass flight and opt for the 12 instead.
 But hey, when in Greece...

 The village of Oia is on the northeastern tip of the island.
 Arguably the most scenic village of Santorini, this is the place to go if you're looking a postcard perfect shot of the sloping white houses against the backdrop of the Aegean.